 Though larger institutions have the innate advantages of more personnel and funding, we believe all institutions - especially smaller ones - need to double-down on technology strategic planning to not only push through the current crisis, but to come out stronger on the other side.

 Goal setting and strategic planning must include aggressive technology planning.
 This is necessary to support the nation's demand for educational ROI that will drive equality and prosperity now and in the future.

-Technology preparedness is essential and a critical component of several of the initiatives that inform an institution’s strategic plan.
-Student Outcomes, Pedagogy, Student Life, and Planning & Governance all rely on an underpinning of technology to drive or enable them.
+Technology preparedness is essential and a critical component of several of the initiatives that inform an institution's strategic plan.
+Student Outcomes, Pedagogy, Student Life, and Planning and Governance all rely on an underpinning of technology to drive or enable them.
 While campuses actively invest time, energy, and money into these initiatives, our study found that many fail to supply the explicit focus on technology that would drive these initiatives forward at a rate commensurate with their importance to future success, stability, and resilience.

 Areas of Initiative and the

 Only 62% of plans explicitly called out technology initiatives.
 Forced to move the bulk of their classes online overnight in March 2020, again in Fall 2020, and sporadically again in 2021 in response to the pandemic, a majority of institutions were ill-equipped to do so in a way that could yield a meaningful outcome.
 This approach is proving unsustainable as student educational experience and ROI demands now returned to their pre-COVID state in Fall 2021.